top of page

 culture bearer pathways

 A culture bearer is a person who is deeply rooted in the layers of their heritage, to the degree that they are confident in transmitting the eligible parts of their culture to others.
-With this program, we seek to encourage self-guided and self-paced learning, with optional accountability touch points along the way.
-The Culture Bearer Pathway (CBP) is not bound to an already established, formal, gate-kept curriculum, which means that we hope you will follow the threads that excite you!
+With this program, we seek to encourage self-guided and self-paced learning; the Culture Bearer Pathway (CBP) is not bound to an already established, formal, gate-kept curriculum, which means that we hope you will follow the threads that excite you!
+This concept was developed with the intention of honoring the creative scholar in each of us, understanding that education does not need to look one specific way to be legitimate.

 Black American Music (1619 - 1940)